 How Dark is Limo Tint & Is It Legal?

-Whether you’re a car buff or you’re just starting your research into upgrading your car with automotive window film, chances are good that you’ve seen or heard of “limo tint” before–possibly without even realizing it.
+There has been a lot of doubts and confusion about using limo tint for your car.
+Whether you’re a car buff or you’re just starting your research into upgrading your car with automotive window film, chances are good that you’ve seen or heard of this term before–possibly without even realizing it.
 This extremely dark form of window tint appeals to many Valley drivers for its heat- and light-blocking shade, the privacy it provides, and its sleek look.
 However, if your tint is too dark, you may find yourself getting pulled over by Arizona’s finest and racking up citations.
 It’s important to know what classifies window film as a “limo tint” and whether it’s legal in Arizona or not.

 What is “Limo Tint?”